anfema/anfema-website/README.md

 Make use of the many generators for code, try `ember help generate` for more details

+This project uses pods. `--pods` is enabled by default.
+Use `--no-pods` for models, helpers, utils, mixins, and services.

 ### Running Tests

 * `ember test`
 * `ember test --server`

+This project uses [ember-mocha](https://github.com/emberjs/ember-mocha) with [ember-native-dom-helpers](https://github.com/cibernox/ember-native-dom-helpers) and [ember-test-selectors](https://github.com/simplabs/ember-test-selectors) for testing.

 ### Building